 The Firm enters into derivative transactions for market making or managing own risk exposures.
 These derivatives are executed with third parties and with other DB affiliates outside the IHC consolidated group.
 The Firm may be required to post initial or variation margin with regards to such derivative exposures.
-Additionally, collateral calls could also be driven as a result of a downgrade to DB's external credit ratings.
+Additionally, collateral calls could also occur in response to a downgrade to DB's external credit ratings.

-The following table summarizes average weighted amount of derivatives related net cash outflows for the three months ended March 31, 2022.
+The following table summarizes average weighted amount of derivatives related net cash outflows for the three months ended March 31, 2023.